ahmetmithat/buggyamb/Docs/windows_installation_instructions.md

 ![IIS create a web site with host name](Images/windows_hosts_file.png)

-After clicking OK and creating the web site, you should see the web site created in IIS:
+After clicking OK and creating the web site, you should see it in IIS manager:

 ![IIS BuggyAmb web site](Images/IIS_buggyamb_website.png)